Using Magnetic Machine Embroidery Hoops Like a Pro

 2. Another limitation is for smaller throat machines.
 Even though a magnetic hoop makes quilting more accessible, it is still difficult to keep excess fabric from the work area.
 There’s only so much space to roll the excess quilt inside a smaller throat space and not be in the middle of the hoop.

-3. After my first quilt corner, I also learned making my backing and batting larger than the quilt on the sides makes it easier to use a magnetic hoop.
+3. After adding embroidery to quilt sandwich corners, I also learned making my backing and batting much larger than the quilt on the sides makes it easier to use a magnetic hoop.
 Otherwise, the quilt corner just flops in the middle of the hoop unless I use stabilizer to hold it.

 4. Always preview your design and ensure the needle will not hit the magnetic hoop at any part during the embroidery process.
-My Luminaire doesn’t always register the right size Snap Hoop.
+My Luminaire oddly enough doesn’t always register the right size Snap Hoop.

 5. Be careful with magnets around computerized parts of your sewing machine.
 Appropriately used, these hoops should not be an issue.
 Improper use may cause issues, though.